Terraforming of Mars: Use of fluorine compounds

 Especially powerful greenhouse gases, such as sulfur hexafluoride, chlorofluorocarbons (CFCs), or perfluorocarbons (PFCs), have been suggested both as a means of initially warming Mars and of maintaining long-term climate stability.
 These gases are proposed for introduction because they generate a greenhouse effect thousands of times stronger than that of CO_{2}.
 Fluorine-based compounds such as sulphur hexafluoride and perfluorocarbons are preferable to chlorine-based ones as the latter destroys ozone.
-It has been estimated that approximately 0.3 microbars of CFCs would need to be introduced into Mars' atmosphere in order to sublimate the south polar CO_{2} glaciers.
+It has been estimated that approximately 0.3 microbars of CFCs would need to be introduced into Mars's atmosphere to sublimate the south polar CO_{2} glaciers.
 This is equivalent to a mass of approximately 39 million tonnes, that is, about three times the amount of CFCs manufactured on Earth from 1972 to 1992 (when CFC production was banned by international treaty).
 Maintaining the temperature would require continual production of such compounds as they are destroyed due to photolysis.
 It has been estimated that introducing 170 kilotons of optimal greenhouse compounds (CF3CF2CF3, CF3SCF2CF3, SF6, SF5CF3, SF4(CF3)2) annually would be sufficient to maintain a 70-K greenhouse effect given a terraformed atmosphere with earth-like pressure and composition.

 Typical proposals envision producing the gases on Mars using locally extracted materials, nuclear power, and a significant industrial effort.
 The potential for mining fluorine-containing minerals to obtain the raw material necessary for the production of CFCs and PFCs is supported by mineralogical surveys of Mars that estimate the elemental presence of fluorine in the bulk composition of Mars at 32 ppm by mass (as compared to 19.4 ppm for the Earth).

 Alternatively, CFCs might be introduced by sending rockets with payloads of compressed CFCs on collision courses with Mars.
 When the rockets crashed into the surface they would release their payloads into the atmosphere.
-A steady barrage of these "CFC rockets" would need to be sustained for a little over a decade while Mars changed chemically and became warmer.
+A steady barrage of these "CFC rockets" would need to be sustained for a little over a decade while Mars is changed chemically and becomes warmer.

+Use of conductive nanorods

+A 2024 study proposed using nanorods consisting of a conductive material, such as aluminum or iron, made by processing Martian minerals.
+These nanorods would scatter and absorb the thermal infrared upwelling from the surface, thus warming the planet.
+This process is claimed to be over 5,000 times more effective (in terms of warming per unit mass) than warming using fluorine compounds.